olafborghi/olafborghi.github.io/README.md

 # Academic Website

-This website was built following the tutorial and using the template of Marvin Schmitt <https://www.marvinschmitt.com/blog/website-tutorial-quarto/>.
+This website was built following the tutorial and using the template provided by Marvin Schmitt <https://www.marvinschmitt.com/blog/website-tutorial-quarto/> - Thank You!